denoland/std/README.md

 for the compatibility of different versions of the Deno Standard Library and the Deno CLI.

-While versioned independently of the Deno CLI, new minor versions of the Standard Library and the Deno CLI are published at the same time (every 6 weeks).
-Patch versions may be published in between.
+A new minor version of the Standard Library is published at the same time as every new version of the Deno CLI (including patch versions).